 '''

+Raises

+ValueError - if grids are not compatible

+Return type

+None

 axes: List[str]

 Names of all axes that are described by the grid

 Type

 list

 property axes_bounds: Tuple[Tuple[float, float], ...]

 lower and upper bounds of each axis

 Type

 tuple

 property axes_coords: Tuple[ndarray, ...]

 coordinates of the cells for each axis

 Type

 tuple

 axes_symmetric: List[str] = []

 The names of the additional axes that the fields do not depend on, e.g. along which they are constant.

 Type

 list

 boundary_names: Dict[str, Tuple[int, bool]] = {}

 Names of boundaries to select them conveniently

 Type

 dict

 cell_coords

 coordinate values for all axes of each cell

 Type

 ndarray

 cell_volume_data: Sequence[FloatNumerical]

 Information about the size of discretization cells

 Type

 list

 cell_volumes

 volume of each cell

 Type

 ndarray

 compatible_with(other)

 tests whether this grid is compatible with other grids.

 Grids are compatible when they cover the same area with the same discretization.
 The difference to equality

 is that compatible grids do not need to have the same periodicity in their boundaries.

 Parameters

 other (GridBase) - The other grid to test against

-Whether the grid is compatible

-Return type

-bool

 '''

-'''
+Returns Whether the grid is compatible Return type bool

 contains_point (points, , coords='cartesian', wrap=True)

 check whether the point is contained in the grid

-Parameters

-• point (ndarray) - Coordinates of the point
+- point (ndarray) Coordinates of the point

-• coords (str) - The coordinate system in which the points are given
+- coords (str) The coordinate system in which the points are given

-• points (ndarray) -
+- points (ndarray) -

-• wrap (bool) -
+- wrap (bool) -

-Returns

 A boolean array indicating which points lie within the grid

-Return type

-ndarray

 coordinate_arrays

 for each axes: coordinate values for all cells

-Type

-tuple

 coordinate_constraints: List[int] = []

 axes that not described explicitly

-Type

-list

-copy()

 return a copy of the grid

-Return type

 GridBase

-difference\vector\real(p1, p2)
+difference_vector_real (p1, p2)

-return the vector pointing from p1 to p2

-In case of periodic boundary conditions, the shortest vector is returned.

-Parameters

-• p1 (ndarray) - First point(s)

-• p2 (ndarray) - Second point(s)

-Returns

-The difference vectors between the points with periodic boundary conditions applied.

-Return type

-ndarray

-dim: int

-The spatial dimension in which the grid is embedded

-Type

-int

-property discretization: ndarray

-the linear size of a cell along each axis

-'''

-numpy.array

-$distance_real(p1, p2)$